Katherine Jenkins: Personal life

-Jenkins met Welsh television presenter Gethin Jones in 2007, and they became engaged in February 2011.
+Jenkins met television presenter Gethin Jones in 2007, and they became engaged in February 2011.
 They announced that they were no longer together on 30 December 2011.

 In October 2013, Jenkins began dating American painter Andrew Levitas.
 They announced their engagement in April 2014.
-They married at Hampton Court Palace on 27 September 2014, with the vicar from her hometown conducting a religious blessing later.
-Jenkins gave birth to their first child, a daughter called Aaliyah Reign, in New York City in September 2015.
-Their son, Xander Robert Selwyn, was born in April 2018.
+They married at Hampton Court Palace on 27 September 2014, with the vicar from her hometown conducting a religious blessing.
+Jenkins gave birth to their first child, a daughter, in September 2015.
+Their son was born in April 2018.

 Jenkins was appointed Officer of the Order of the British Empire (OBE) in the 2014 New Year Honours for her services to music and for charitable services.

+Cygnet gin

+In June 2023, Jenkins launched the Cygnet 22 range of gins.
+Jenkins said that she became a gin drinker because, unlike other types of alcohol, gin was typically "cleaner" to drink for singers, without affecting their voice.
+The name "cygnet" came from the term of a baby swan, an animal symbolic of her native Swansea.
+The number "22" refers to the age Jenkins was when she was offered the largest recording deal in classical music history.
+She describes the brand as an "eco-friendly" as the bottles are 100% plastic-free, with a 100 percent biodegradable seal made from wood pulp in Wales.
+The Cygnet 22 bottle also weighs up to 50 percent less than the average spirits bottle meaning it requires less raw materials to produce and less energy to transport.

+On 16 March 2024, Jenkins made a pitch-side appearance before the Wales v Italy Six Nations Championship match to launch a canned Cygnet gin and tonic drink.